 Prior to becoming a stay-at-home mom, Vivi worked in management at ANA Trading in Los Angeles.
 She earned her Bachelor of Science in Business from the University of Southern California.
 Vivi and her husband Paul have three daughters; Xeni (a graduate student at the Manhattan School of Music), Andriana (a sophomore at the University of San Diego), and Natalia (a junior at Dos Pueblos High).
 They live in Santa Barbara with their newly adopted dog.
 Vivi loves the beach, traveling, shopping, drinking lattes, and most of all spending time with her family!

 Dan Cattaneo:Emeritus Director — An entrepreneur who has started and owns several businesses in the Santa Barbara area.
-Dan is currently the CEO of Beneflex Insurance Services, Inc., a leader in Employee Benefits planning and implementation for employers throughout Santa Barbara, San Luis and Ventura counties.
-Beneflex has the distinction as one of the fastest growing companies in the Tri-Counties 4 out of the last 7 years according to the Pacific Coast Business Times.
+Dan is currently the managing principal at OneDigital Health and Benefits, a leader in Employee Benefits planning and implementation for employers throughout the country.
 Dan sits on various philanthropic boards and is a regular speaker at UCSB and other Human Resource and management venues.
 Dan lives with his wife, Cindy and his youngest daughter Mia in Santa Barbara and enjoys many outdoor activities, travel and serving the community.
 Dan and Cindy have three children who are alumni of Mountain View School.

 Sue Douglas:Emeritus Director – Owner (with husband Randy) of an underground pipeline construction company in Santa Barbara since 1978.
 While her three sons attended Mountain View School, she served as PTA Co-President twice, chairman of jog-a-thon, carnival and various committees.
 During that time, her company donated the installation of the kindergarten play equipment.
 She continued her volunteer efforts at the junior high and high school levels as well.
 She served on the Santa Barbara School District Nutrition Task Force and on the Goleta Girls Club Board.
 Sue has been a member of the Assistance League of Santa Barbara since 1980.
 She has a Bachelor of Science degree from Cal Poly San Luis Obispo.